 Public records requests can be made in person, by mail, fax, or electronically.
 All requests must be submitted in writing using the Port of Columbia Request for Information form available at the Port of Columbia office or here.
-Requests for records should be directed to Angela Smith, Port of Columbia Public Records Officer.
+Requests for records should be directed to Jennie Dickinson, Port of Columbia Public Records Officer.

 - No charge for records requests to be supplied via email where an electronic copy already exists